-At checkout registers in department stores across the country, you can expect to receive a smile and a sales pitch.
-Well, at least a sales pitch.
-Store credit cards are moneymakers for businesses, and you can expect clerks to dangle a nice discount in front of you in the hope you’ll apply.
+When checking out at department stores this holiday season, you can expect to receive a smile and a sales pitch.
+Store credit cards are moneymakers for businesses, and clerks are likely to dangle a nice discount in front of you in the hope that you’ll apply.

-The discount on store merchandise and other rewards are often tempting — and many of us take the bait — but are store credit cards a good deal?
+The discounts offered on store merchandise and other rewards are often tempting — and many of us take the bait.
+But are store credit cards a good deal?

 Pros of store credit cards

 Store credit cards aren’t all bad.
 In fact, they can come with some nice benefits.
-As we see it, there are four major pros for getting a store credit card.
+As we see it, there are four major reasons to obtain a store credit card.

-- Discounts: Not only do you get an initial 10 percent to 20 percent discount when you sign up, you may also be in line to receive extra discounts all year long.
+- Discounts: Not only do you typically receive an initial 10% to 20% discount on a purchase when you sign up, but you also may be in line for extra discounts all year long.
 Store credit card holders may be the first to receive special coupons or gain access to exclusive sales events as a reward for their loyalty.

-- Flexibility: Some, but not all, store credit cards are affiliated with one of the major credit card companies.
-That means your department store card can also be used for purchases elsewhere as a regular Visa, MasterCard or American Express card.
+- Flexibility: Some store cards are affiliated with one of the major credit card companies.
+That means your department store card also can be used for purchases elsewhere.
 As a bonus, depending on the retailer’s program, you may even earn rewards points to be redeemed as future discounts at the store.

 - Credit benefits: If your credit score could use some polishing, a store credit card may be able to help.
 Consistently using and paying off the card will help establish a pattern of good credit habits that can, in turn, boost your score.

-- Financing options: Finally, some store credit cards can be used to obtain zero percent financing offers.
+- Financing options: Finally, some store credit cards can be used to obtain 0% financing offers.
 Stores may give you 18 months or more interest-free to pay off a major purchase made with their credit card.

 Cons of store credit cards

 While there are definitely some nice perks attached to store credit cards, all is not rosy.
-Here’s a look at some of the negatives attached to these accounts.
+Here is a look at some negatives attached to these accounts.

-- High interest: By far, the biggest negative associated with store credit cards is their interest rate.
-A recent CreditCards.com survey showed the average APR on America’s biggest retail-branded credit cards had increased to 23.43 percent, far higher than the average for all credit cards (15 percent).
-Some have APRs climbing to almost 30 percent.
-And remember that zero percent financing we discussed?
+- High interest rates: By far, the biggest negative associated with a store credit card is the interest rate.
+A 2019 CreditCards.com survey found the average APR on America’s biggest retail-branded credit cards has increased to a hefty 27.52%.
+And remember that 0% financing we discussed?
 If you don’t pay off your purchase within the allotted time, many store cards go back and apply the interest retroactively.
-So let’s say you had 18 months to pay off a $2,000 purchase, but you still had a $200 balance at the end of the financing period.
-The store will then tack on 18 months’ worth of interest to your balance.
 Yikes!

 - Limited use: Some store cards may offer the same flexibility as a regular credit card, but others can only be used at that particular retailer.
-In addition, you may have a very low spending limit.
-Both make it questionable whether the cards are a good deal, particularly when you consider the ding to your credit score that we’re going to talk about next.
+In addition, you may have a low spending limit.

 - Temptation to spend: Another negative we see with store cards is the temptation to buy more.
-Stores aren’t giving out cards and coupons to be nice; it’s a strategic business decision.
-They hope that by giving you a few perks, you’ll come to their store and blow your budget once you see all the great things they have for sale.
+Stores aren’t giving out cards and coupons to be nice — it’s a strategic business decision.
+They hope that by giving you a few perks, they’ll convince you to come to their store and blow your budget once you see all the great things they have for sale.

 The bottom line

-However, if you there’s a store you shop at regularly and a card gets you an extra discount, it may make sense.
-But be sure you follow these two rules:
+However, if there’s a store you shop at regularly and a card gets you an extra discount, it may make sense.
+Just be sure you follow these two rules:

 - Pay off your balance each month.

-Still, you might want to check out the other credit cards on the market to see if you can find one that offers better rewards with a lower interest rate.
-You can get all the details on some of the best deals in our credit card section.
+Still, you might want to check out the other credit cards on the market to find one that offers better rewards with a lower interest rate.
+Stop by our Solutions Center and compare the best credit cards for travel rewards, interest rates, small business, cash back and more in our credit card section.

 Do you have a store credit card?
-What made you apply and do you regret the decision?
-Tell us in the comments below or on our Facebook page.
+What made you apply, and do you regret the decision?
+Tell us in comments below or on our Facebook page.

 Kari Huus contributed to this post.